Bomb explodes as police try to defuse it

 Sri Lanka: Bomb explodes as police try to defuse it

-A blast was caught on camera as police tried to defuse explosives near St Anthony's Shrine in the Sri Lankan capital Colombo on Monday.

-The church was one of several sites attacked in a wave of bombings that left 290 people dead on Sunday.
+The blast took place near one of several sites attacked in Sunday's wave of bombings in Sri Lanka.

 -